• Skip to primary navigation

 Variations and Substitutions

-• Stuff these deep-fried pancakes with a variety of cheese: nabulsi, akkawi, mozzarella, shelal, ricotta, or plain white cheese.
+• Stuff these deep-fried pancakes with a variety of cheese: nabulsi, akkawi cheese, mozzarella, shelal, ricotta, or plain white cheese.

-• It's also common to fill qatayef with cream, or ashta, which is what's more common in Egypt.
+• It's also common to fill atayef with homemade ashta cream which is what's more common in Egypt.
+Ashta is the same as clotted cream.

 Equipment